hoangbv15/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 2

 ### To build

 Install npm dependency packages by running

+`npm i`

+To build and immediately start a development server, run

+`npm run start`

+This will create a development build at `./dist` and start a webpack development server on port 8000

+To make a production build at `./dist`, run

-`npm i && npm run build-images`
+`npm run build-prod`

-The command `npm run build-images` will turn the original images in `public/img_src` into compressed images optimised for the web in `public/img`

-Note that if you get image not found errors while running this website, it is likely due to this command not being run successfully before serving.

 ### To serve

-Run this command to spin off a http server on port 8000:
+Run this command to spin off a webpack development server on port 8000:

+`npm run serve-dev`

+Note that this will start webpack in watch mode and will overwrite files in the dist folder, so it cannot be used to serve production build.

+To serve a production build in the dist folder, run

-`npm run serve`
+`npm run serve-prod`

+This will start a lightweight http-server on port 8000